 Now that you know which stone veneer product you want to use, you may be asking yourself: "How do I install stone veneer?"
 Don't worry!
 We've got you covered.
 Below is our step by step guide to help you learn how to install stone veneer.
+The following is a broad outline for installing Cast Natural Stone.

 Before stone installation, lay out a quantity near the work area.
 Blend multiple boxes to ensure a proper mix of size, shape, texture and color of stones allowing you to arrange the stones in the most pleasing design.
 Then apply stones, mixing colors randomly.